Don’t feel like reading the whole article?

-Which is better?
-Spectra S2 vs Medela Swing
+What is the difference between Spectra S2 vs Medela Swing Maxi Double?

 Medela Swing is a great option if you’re looking for something portable.
 But if you need a breast pump with highly customizable settings then Spectra S2 might be better.
 But which pump offers overall better performance?
 We believe the Spectra S2 takes the prize.
-Click here to learn more about the Spectra S2.
+Click here to learn more about the Spectra S2 at Amazon.